-Homegrown oregano and basil from my garden.
+Homegrown basil from my garden.
 I’ve had the best luck growing them in large pots – they tend to get destroyed by earwigs if left in the garden.

 Staking Tomatoes: Using a set of Vise-Grip clamps to help hold the bamboo to the metal fence posts.
 They will then be wired to the post using 16-gauge galvanized utility wire.